tier2tickets/Knowledge-Base/content/automations/tier2assist.rst

     categories = ["new hire", "broken computer"]
     result = ai_categorize(msg, categories)

-    #anything listed under here will only happen before the ticket subbmission process
+    #anything listed under here will only happen before the ticket submission process
     if is_before_ticket_submit:

         tier2assist.append({'msg': 'THIS TIER2ASSIST WILL SHOW UP BEFORE THE TICKET IS SUBMITTED', 'action': 'https://www.google.com/search?q=before'})